Copyright © 2007 - 2023

 Our use of images or descriptions we create during the performance of our work

-We retain the right to use any and all images and text we create during the performance of our activities, including images and descriptions of your project, in any way we see fit, whether for advertising, marketing, licensing, outright sale (such as posters, book content, etc.), or for any other purpose, without compensation or remuneration to you of any kind, and without consulting with you or seeking your permission.
+We retain the right to use any and all images, text, and any other materials we create during the performance of our activities, including images and descriptions of your project, in any way we see fit, whether for advertising, marketing, licensing, outright sale (such as posters, book content, etc.), or for any other purpose, without compensation or remuneration to you of any kind, and without consulting with you or seeking your permission.
 For example, we may leave an ad up indefinitely that pertains to your project as a means of attracting new customers.
 In engaging with us, you thereby release any and all claims you might have otherwise had on any images or other such materials created by us.

 If any provision of these Terms and Conditions or any additional agreement between us is held invalid, illegal, or otherwise unenforceable, such provision shall be modified to the minimum extent necessary to make such provision, valid, legal, and otherwise enforceable, and the validity, legality and enforceability of the remaining provisions shall not be impaired thereby.